solana-foundation/developer-content/docs/intro/quick-start.md

 2. `message_account: Account<'info, MessageAccount>`

-   - The new account being created to store the user's message
+   - The new account created to store the user's message
    - `init` constraint indicates the account will be created in the instruction
    - `seeds` and `bump` constraints indicate the address of the account is a Program Derived Address (PDA)